-Installing the plugin is easy – both the free and the pro-version.
+Installing the plugin is easy – this applies to both the free and the pro version.

-- You get an zip-file and a licencekey: Install the zip by manually uploading via “Plugin > Add new > Upload Plugin” page.
-Slect the zip-File from your local drive and install it.
+- You will receive a zip file and a license key.
+Install the zip file by manually uploading it via the “Plugin > Add new > Upload Plugin” page.
+Select the zip file from your local drive and install it.

 - The plugin offers the option “JCI pro licence”: Insert and activate your licencekey there.
 You can manage your licencekeys at https://json-content-importer.com/your-downloads/

-- Recommended change of some default PRO Plugin settings:
+- Recommended change to some default PRO Plugin settings:

-- Search “JSON” at your “Plugin > Add new” page
+- Search for “JSON” at your “Plugin > Add new” page

 For detailed installation instructions, please read the standard installation procedure for WordPress plugins.